sixpackwarriors/sixpackwarriors.github.io/source/_posts/2017-04-12-stop-obsessing-over-calories.markdown

 As a guide:

-- If your goal is to **lose weight**, *20% of your calories should come from fat, 40% of your calories should come from carbohydrates, and 40% of your calories should come from protein.*
+- If your goal is to **lose weight**, consume at a 15% calorie deficit. *20% of your calories should come from fat, 40% of your calories should come from carbohydrates, and 40% of your calories should come from protein.*
-- If your goal is to **gain muscle**, *20% of your calories should come from fat, 45% of your calories should come from carbohydrates, and 35% of your calories should come from protein.*
+- If your goal is to **gain muscle**, consume at a 15% calorie surplus. *20% of your calories should come from fat, 45% of your calories should come from carbohydrates, and 35% of your calories should come from protein.*